Matthew Pawson, Headmaster

 Tara Steel, Assistant Headteacher

+Miss Steel leads the English department at Trinity as well as the co-curricular programme, the library, and literacy across the school.
 Miss Steel has led English departments for many years during which time attainment has raised significantly during each year of her leadership.
 She has also enjoyed managerial and leadership roles in education that have included responsibilities such as provision for Gifted & Talented students; providing both mentoring and coaching to teaching staff; whole school literacy and the integration of Emotional Intelligence and Social & Emotional Aspects of Learning programmes.
 Miss Steel has an Honours degree in Literature from the Open University.
 Her other educational qualifications include those in English Language, Humanities and Health & Social Care.
-She is leading our English department at Trinity; she is also responsible for our extra-curricular programme and is Barrett’s Head of House.
+Miss Steel is Deputy Designated Safeguarding Lead.

 Alastair Williams, Assistant Headteacher and SENCO

 Mr Williams studied Mathematics at the University of Derby and graduated in 2008 with a 2:1 before qualifying as a Teacher of Mathematics in 2009 from Canterbury Christ Church University.
 Early on in his teaching career he found he had a passion for working with students with special educational needs, and looked to widen his understanding in this area.
 Shortly after this he became a Deputy SENCo and tutor of a group of students on the autistic spectrum.
-He has been at Trinity School for the past two years and has enjoyed being part of the growing school community.
+He has been at Trinity School since 2014 and has enjoyed being part of the growing school community.
 In his spare time he enjoys outdoor activities with his wife and twin daughters.
+Mr Williams is the Designated Safeguarding Lead.

 Karen Partridge, School Business Manager